Wordsworth House: History

 The house was built in 1745 for Joshua Lucock who was then the High Sheriff of Cumberland.
-It was sold in 1761 to James Lowther, 1st Earl of Lonsdale, who allowed his agent John Wordsworth and Anne Cookson to live there rent free, where William Wordsworth and his brothers and sisters were born.
-Wordsworth would live there until he was around eight years old, when his mother died in 1778, and when his father died in 1783, the house was emptied.
-It would remain a private property until the 1930s, when it was sold to a local bus company who intended to demolish it and build a bus station.
+It was sold in 1761 to James Lowther, 1st Earl of Lonsdale, who allowed his agent John Wordsworth and Anne Cookson to live there rent free, where William Wordsworth, Dorothy Wordsworth, and their brothers Richard, John, and Christopher Wordsworth were born.
+Wordsworth lived there until his mother died in 1778, when he was about eight years old.
+After his father died in 1783, the house was emptied.
+It remained a private property until the 1930s, when it was sold to a local bus company who intended to demolish it and build a bus station.

 After a national campaign, the building was purchased and donated to the National Trust in 1938.
 Wordsworth House was designated a Grade I listed building on 28 August 1951.
 In November 2009, Cumbria was hit by flooding.
 Wordsworth House was one of many historic houses in the region to be affected by the floods, but was relatively lucky in that volunteers were able to move many of the historical artefacts to the dry floors of the house.